multiscale/muscle3/docs/source/time_bridges.rst

 Connecting components using a time bridge
 -----------------------------------------

-The standard MUSCLE3 time bridge provides for unidirectional communication between two instances' O_I and S ports.
+The simplest MUSCLE3 time bridge provides for unidirectional communication between two instances' O_I and S ports.
 The sending side needs to have an O_I port sending the data needed by the receiver, and the receiver needs the corresponding S port to receive it.
 Furthermore, the receiving side needs an O_I port on which arbitrary data is sent on